 To get you looking good for your next tea party, here are some general rules to follow for dressing smart casual:

 Tea Party Attire For Men

 There is a little more wiggle room for women dressing smart casual.
 For dresses, always try to find a piece where the bodice is high enough to be appropriate.
-This doesn’t mean super conservative; striking a balance between appropriate and comfortable is what smart casual is all about.
+A tea party is not the time to show too much skin.
+This doesn’t mean super conservative.
+Striking a balance between appropriate and comfortable is what smart casual is all about.

-A nice pair of trousers paired with a blouse that is not too flashy, but still comfortable, is another smart approach to tea time attire.
+A nice pair of dress pants paired with a blouse that is not too flashy, but still comfortable, is another smart approach to tea time attire.

 To help thin out your options, here are some definite no go’s for smart casual: